Leading Healthcare Innovations.

 the national, state and local level as campaign manager, press secretary, political director and general consultant in various

 Leveraging his political experiences, John moved on to become a lobbyist representing various interests.

-Currently, John is the Senior Investment Manager at iNetworks, valuing potential portfolio companies for the Opportunity Fund (a venture capital fund).
+municipal swap transactions.
+John was a Senior Investment Manager at iNetworks, valuing potential portfolio companies for the Opportunity Fund.